Agenda

 As artificial intelligence takes hold, huge data centres are being built around the world, with many more giant projects promised.
 However, the challenge for constructors is a lack of power and an ailing grid infrastructure.
 Should we be viewing these new centres as a huge opportunity for energy insurers, or just as yet another industrial customer?
 Are there opportunities for insurers as grids are upgraded and does it provide an opportunity as renewables are used to bridge some of the gaps in the grid?
 Does it present a major business interruption threat for the future?

-Participants: Rab Eadie, Director, MEP Expert, Rimkus
+Participants: John Colquhoun, Director, Rimkus

 12.50-13.45